henichole/eCommerce-Project/cleaning_data.md

                   ALTER TABLE analytics_new RENAME TO analytics;

--- I did the same query with the duplicate fullvisitorIds in all_sessions table, and further narrowed it down to 34433 rows in the analytics rable, and 534 rows in the all_sessions table.
+-- I did the same query with the duplicated fullvisitorIds in all_sessions table.

                   CREATE TABLE
 		  	analytics_new AS